-The Board of Directors met four times in person and two times telephonically during the fiscal year ended December 31, 2003.
-Each incumbent director attended, in person or by telephone, at least 90% of the meetings of the Board of Directors and committees of the Board of Directors on which he served during such fiscal year.
-The Board of Directors has an Audit Committee, a Compensation Committee and a Nominating Committee.
-The Company does not have a formal policy regarding director attendance at the 2004 Annual Meeting, however, it is expected, absent good reason, that all directors will be in attendance.
-All five directors were in attendance at the 2003 annual meeting of stockholders.
+The Board of Directors met five times in person and six times telephonically during the fiscal year ended December 31, 2004.
+Except for W. Thomas Amick, who has attended, either in person or by telephone, every meeting of the Board of Directors since he became a member of the Board in September 2004, each incumbent director attended, in person or by telephone, at least 90% of the meetings of the Board of Directors and committees of the Board of Directors on which he served during such fiscal year.
+The Company does not have a formal policy regarding director attendance at the 2005 Annual Meeting, however, it is expected, absent good reason, that all directors will be in attendance.